Devin Williams (baseball)

-Devin Terran Williams (born September 21, 1994), nicknamed "the Airbender", is an American professional baseball pitcher who is a free agent.
+Devin Terran Williams (born September 21, 1994) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Milwaukee Brewers and New York Yankees.
 Internationally, Williams represents the United States.

-Williams made his MLB debut in 2019 with the Milwaukee Brewers and was named the National League's Rookie of the Year and Reliever of the Year in 2020.
+Williams made his MLB debut in 2019 with the Brewers and was named the National League's Rookie of the Year and Reliever of the Year in 2020.
 He was an MLB All-Star in 2022 and 2023.
-Following the 2024 season, the Brewers traded him to the New York Yankees of Major League Baseball (MLB).
+Following the 2024 season, the Brewers traded him to the Yankees.
+After the 2025 season, Williams signed a three-year contract with the Mets in free agency.

 Early life

-Williams was born September 21, 1994, in St. Louis, Missouri, and he was raised by single mother Angela Norton in the northern part of St. Louis County.
+Williams was born September 21, 1994, in St. Louis, Missouri, and he was raised by single mother, Angela Norton in the northern part of St. Louis County.

 A fan of Cristiano Ronaldo, Williams wanted to play soccer full-time as a child, but his grandfather insisted he play baseball as well, and he found more success with the latter.
 In his final season with Hazelwood West High School, Williams had a 6–2 win–loss record and 1.15 earned run average (ERA), striking out 101 batters and walking only 28.
 His fastball speed regularly reached 92 to 94 mph that year, and the pitch was supplemented with a slider and a circle changeup.

 Professional career

 Draft and minor leagues (2013–2019)

 The Milwaukee Brewers of Major League Baseball (MLB) selected Williams in the second round, with the 54th overall pick, of the 2013 MLB draft.
 At the time, he had committed to playing college baseball for the Missouri Tigers, but Williams signed with the Brewers on June 16 for a $1.35 million signing bonus.
-After signing with the team, Williams was assigned to the Rookie-level Arizona League (AZL) Brewers to begin his professional career.
+After signing with the team, Williams was assigned to the rookie-level Arizona League (AZL) Brewers to begin his professional career.
 In 13 games there, including six starts, Williams was 1–5 with a 3.38 ERA, striking out 39 batters in 34 2/3 innings pitched.

 During spring training in 2017, Williams tore the ulnar collateral ligament of the elbow.
 He underwent Tommy John surgery and missed the entire season.
 In 2019, he was chosen to represent the Brewers at the All-Star Futures Game.